Callie Godfrey (1953 - 2020) - Obituary

-Our kind and loving Callie passed away peacefully in her home of Layton, Utah, on September 8, 2020.
-At her passing she was surrounded by her faithful and caring husband of 45 years, Kirk Ralph Godfrey, and loving children Jonathan, Matthew, Sarah, and Megan.
+Our kind and loving Callie passed away peacefully in her home of Layton Utah on September 8th, 2020.
+At her passing she was surrounded by her faithful and caring husband of 45 years Kirk Ralph Godfrey, and loving children Jonathan, Matthew, Sarah, and Megan.
 Callie was 67.

 Callie began her life in Santa Monica, California.
 She was born to Willford Boyd Christensen and Betty Jean (Chandler).
 She spent her childhood years living in Northbrook a suburb of Chicago.
 Her parents worked hard to provide Callie with opportunities and education.
 School came naturally to Callie who loved to read and write.
 She always had a book going throughout her life.
 In high school she was the show-chairman for her a synchronized swim team and a student council representative.
 While growing up when Callie was asked about her future, she would always respond I want to be a mother and teacher.
 She loved all children and being around them.
 Her childlike qualities of love and honesty drew children to her as well.